Transformers: Revenge of the Fallen (video game): Decepticon campaign

 While searching for Megatron's lost body in Shanghai, Sideways encounters a group of Autobots and defeats them.
 He is then ordered to find and rescue Grindor, who has gone missing, and attack several NEST arrays, which he infects with a virus, giving the Decepticons access to NEST communications.
 Meanwhile, Long Haul destroys NEST bases around Shanghai, and encounters Ironhide, whom he defeats.
 Starscream, who is leading the Decepticons in Megatron's absence, proclaims that their victory in Shanghai will serve as a warning to Optimus Prime.

 The Decepticons next head to Burbank, where Soundwave has learned that Sam Witwicky had given a shard of the AllSpark to Mikaela.
 Believing that the shard can be used to revive Megatron, Long Haul is sent to capture several humans, who are then interrogated by Starscream on Mikaela's whereabouts.
 After discovering Mikaela's location, Long Haul is sent to retrieve her.
 However, Starscream then receives word that the Decepticon troops transporting Mikaela have been intercepted by the Autobots.
 In the wake of defeat, Starscream decides to kidnap NSA Chief Galloway.
 After destroying several buildings owned by the front corporation Massive Dynamics, Starscream captures Galloway and places him under Decepticon control.
 Meanwhile, the Autobots send Breakaway to stop the Decepticons' activities in Burbank, but Grindor intercepts and defeats him.

 The Decepticons learn from Galloway that another AllSpark shard is in NEST's custody and that Megatron is buried deep in the Laurentian Abyss.
 After Ravage retrieves the shard, the Decepticons travel to the Atlantic, where Starscream disables the Deep-6 aircraft carriers that guard Megatron's remains, allowing the Decepticons to retrieve their former leader's body.
 Megatron is then revived using the AllSpark shard, and the Decepticons return to the East Coast.
 There, Grindor kidnaps Sam, while Megatron defeats Optimus Prime.
 After Sam is rescued by the Autobots, the Decepticons learn he is headed to a museum, which Starscream destroys, though this fails to kill Sam, as he was transported to Cairo via a Space Bridge created by Jetfire.

 The Decepticons follow the Autobots to the outskirts of Cairo, where Megatron fights and defeats both Jetfire and Bumblebee.
 Meanwhile, Long Haul destroys the Axion Gun that the Autobots gave to NEST.
-Megatron then learns that The Fallen has betrayed him by promising to make him a Prime, as Primes are born, not made, so he exacts revenge by killing him at his Sun Harvester before he can activate it.
+Megatron then learns that the Fallen has betrayed him by promising to make him a Prime, as Primes are born, not made, so he exacts revenge by killing him at his Star Harvester before he can activate it.
 Megatron later learns from Starscream that Optimus Prime has destroyed the Harvester, and declares victory for the Decepticons, making plans to form a new army and defeat the Autobots in the future.